bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 * Aspect: SMALL
 * Green Spaces: SMALL

-Finally, a Fuzzy Overlay surface was created using the Fuzzy Overlay Tool and the PRODUCT overlay type.
+Finally, a Fuzzy Overlay surface was created using the Fuzzy Overlay Tool and the AND overlay type.

-The results of this analysis were then vectorized.

 -------
 Results